 Most forms of gambling are legal in Finland provided the activity takes place under the purview of one of Finland’s four authorized government monopolies.
-These include Fintoto Oy for horse racing, RAY for land based gambling and poker, Veikkaus Oy for the national lottery and some forms of sports betting and Penningautomatförening (a.k.a.
-PAF or Play Among Friends) for online gambling.
+These include Fintoto Oy for horse racing betting, RAY for land-based gambling and poker, Veikkaus Oy for the national lottery and some forms of sports betting, and Penningautomatförening (a.k.a.
+PAF or Play Among Friends) for online gambling in Finland.

-PAF serves as the official operator of the Åland Islands and now controls most of the online betting market across Finland.
+PAF serves as the official operator of the Åland Islands and now controls most of the Finland online betting market.
 All profits obtained by PAF are funneled back to charitable organizations, so Finns are encouraged to spend their money there where it goes to a positive cause.
 PAF.com is also licensed by the UK’s Gambling Commission and operates in most regulated markets today.

 RAY, Veikkaus Oy and Fintoto have also been approved to offer their services online after a fight in which RAY alleged that PAF was infringing on their monopoly by offering its games over the internet.
 The government refused to shut down PAF’s online gambling operations, but it did eventually authorize the other three providers to operate their own betting websites.

 Finnish lawmakers have a knack for providing lip service to the idea of strictly regulating online gambling and protecting the country’s government-backed monopoly providers of gambling.
 In reality, gamblers are largely free to play wherever they want.
-Technically, we’re supposed to stick with one of the government-approved operators for all forms of gambling.
-However, there are no actual laws that prohibit Finns from playing online at other betting sites.
+Technically, we’re supposed to stick with one of the government-approved operators for all forms of betting in Finland.
+However, there are no actual laws that prohibit Finns from playing at online betting sites.

-The strongest stance the government takes against unregulated online betting is in prohibiting offshore operators from advertising in local Finnish media.
-Even so, you can find advertisements tucked into magazines and other publications all over the place thanks to a loophole that excludes foreign publications.
+The strongest stance the government takes against unregulated online betting in Finland is in prohibiting offshore betting sites from advertising in local media.
+Even so, you can find advertisements for international betting sites tucked into magazines and other publications all over the place thanks to a loophole that excludes foreign publications.

 What this means for us is that we have pretty much the entire internet open for business.
 You’re always welcome to play at PAF.com, but you’re not legally obligated to do so.
-Other companies also target the Finnish market with large, all-in-one websites that provide sports betting, online poker, casino games and bingo all under one roof.
+Other companies also target the Finnish market with popular betting sites that provide online sports betting, online poker, and casino games.

-When choosing whether to play at PAF.com or take your business offshore, you should consider your priorities.
+When choosing whether to play at PAF.com or take your business to other Finland betting sites, you should consider your priorities.
 You will usually get better odds, more valuable promotions and a wider variety of games at the big offshore bookmakers.
 PAF does not effectively compete in those areas, but it does offer some peace of mind knowing that your money goes to a good cause rather than into the coffers of foreign businesses.